Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa4.0/08.Mandatory_elements/Rule-8-4-1.md

 ###### MessageA : Suspected Relevant Language Declaration

--   code : SuspectedRelevantLanguageDeclaration
+- code: SuspectedRelevantLanguageDeclaration
 - status: Pre-Qualified
--   parameter : the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
+- parameter: the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
--   present in source : yes
+- present in source: yes

 ###### MessageB : Unrelevant Language Declaration

--   code : UnrelevantLanguageDeclaration
+- code: UnrelevantLanguageDeclaration
 - status: Failed
--   parameter : the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
+- parameter: the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
--   present in source : yes
+- present in source: yes

 ###### MessageC : Suspected Unrelevant Language Declaration

--   code : SuspectedUnrelevantLanguageDeclaration
+- code: SuspectedUnrelevantLanguageDeclaration
 - status: Pre-Qualified
--   parameter : the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
+- parameter: the extracted language, the detected language, and an extraction of the text (limited to 200 charachters) from which the detection has been applied
--   present in source : yes
+- present in source: yes

 ### Analysis